-GATINEAU, QC, May 17 /CNW Telbec/ - To celebrate 20 years of advancing safety, the Transportation Safety Board of Canada (TSB) is pleased to invite journalists for a tour of its Engineering Laboratory facilities.
-It is an opportunity to give them a "sneak peak" of what the public will see during Doors Open Ottawa on Saturday, June 5, 2010, and to learn about the important work the Lab does during accident investigations.
+GATINEAU, QC, May 28, 2012 /CNW/ - The Transportation Safety Board of Canada (TSB) is pleased to invite journalists for a tour of its Engineering Laboratory facilities.
+It is an opportunity to provide a "sneak peak" of what the public will see during Doors Open Ottawa on Saturday, June 2, 2012, and to learn about the important work the Lab does during accident investigations.

 The TSB Engineering Laboratory plays a pivotal role in the investigation of marine, pipeline, railway, and aviation accidents.
 Its staff investigates whether mechanical, electrical, material, structural or other deficiencies contributed to accidents.
 Lab experts analyze information from data recorders ("black boxes"), electronic equipment and field investigators, such as photographs and site surveys, to piece together the sequence of events leading to an accident.